DataRootUniversity/ds-fundamentals/snake-project/DOC.md

 ```
 ### Environment

 Now we will put all the modules into the ***gym*** interface template.
 Here is a template with a completed constructor and defined methods.

-`env/snake_env.py`
+Open `env/snake_env.py` and paste this code into the file:

 ```python
 import gym
 from gym import spaces